ahall18-uvm/win32/desktop-src/CoreAudio/core-audio-interfaces.md

 ## MMDevice API

-The Windows Multimedia Device (MMDevice) API enables audio clients to discover [audio endpoint devices](audio-endpoint-devices.md), determine their capabilities, and create driver instances for those devices.Header file Mmdeviceapi.h defines the interfaces in the MMDevice API.
+The Windows Multimedia Device (MMDevice) API enables audio clients to discover [audio endpoint devices](audio-endpoint-devices.md), determine their capabilities, and create driver instances for those devices.
+Header file Mmdeviceapi.h defines the interfaces in the MMDevice API.
 For more information, see [About MMDevice API](mmdevice-api.md).

 The following table lists the MMDevice interfaces available with the Core Audio SDK for Windows Vista.